COVID 19 UPDATES

 HELP FOR THE SELF EMPLOYED

-The self-employed are eligible for a payment equal to 80% of their monthly profits, capped at £2,500, for three months;
+The self-employed were originally eligible for a payment equal to 80% of their monthly profits, capped at £2,500, for three months.
+Most payments were received in June 2020;

 Only those with trading profit of less than £50,000 in 2018-19 or on average over the previous three years will be eligible;

-The payment will be based on their average monthly profits over the last three financial years;
+The payment was based on their average monthly profits over the last three financial years;

 There is an additional requirement that most of their income must come from their self-employment;

-This is available to currently registered businesses who have a self-assessment tax return for 2018/19.
-If they have not submitted their 2018/19 return yet, they have four weeks to do so.
+This was available to currently registered businesses who have a self-assessment tax return for 2018/19.

 Although claimants must make their own claim online, we as agents can check your eligibility to claim.
 In addition you do not have to work out the amount of the claim; this is done by HMRC.